Program Proposals Descriptions

 Your description is the basis for determining if your program will be selected to be presented at Workshop and it is also what will appear in the Workshop program book to help generate interest in and attendance at your program.
 Please keep your description brief – no more than four or five sentences – and free of jargon and acronyms so it is understandable to a general audience.
 Give Workshop attendees a reason to attend your program by telling them what they will learn!

-Action Labs, Group Sessions, and possibly sessions in the 21st Century Classroom, may offer attendees professional development credits based on content.
-Workshop 2017 will include professional development programs offering Qualified Purchasing Agents credits (QPAs) for school business administrators.
+Action Labs and Group Sessions may offer attendees professional development credits based on content.
+Workshop 2018 will include professional development programs offering Qualified Purchasing Agents credits (QPAs) for school business administrators.

 These programs are traditionally very well attended.
 In order for those currently holding a QPA certification to maintain their certification, it is required that they complete 20 contact hours of continuing education every three years.
 Applicants for renewal must obtain a minimum of two (2) contact hours in each of the below subject areas below, except for “Ethics,” for which applicants must obtain a minimum of three (3) contact hours, and “Information Technology,” which is an optional category.